Gary M. Heidnik: 1978: First imprisonment

-In 1978, Heidnik signed out Alberta, the sister of his then-girlfriend Anjeanette Davidson, from the Penn Township mental institution on day leave and proceeded to imprison her in a locked storage room in his basement.
+In 1978, Heidnik signed out Alberta Davidson, the sister of his then-girlfriend Anjeanette Davidson, from the Harrisburg State Hospital on day leave and proceeded to imprison her in a locked storage room in his basement.
 After she was found and returned to the hospital, examination revealed that she had been raped and sodomized, and that she had contracted gonorrhea.
-Heidnik was arrested, charged and convicted of kidnapping, rape, unlawful restraint, false imprisonment, involuntary deviant sexual intercourse, and interfering with the custody of a committed person.
+Heidnik was arrested, charged, and convicted of kidnapping, rape, unlawful restraint, false imprisonment, involuntary deviant sexual intercourse, and interfering with the custody of a committed person.
 The original sentence was overturned on appeal and Heidnik spent three years of his incarceration in mental institutions prior to being released in April 1983, under the supervision of a state-sanctioned mental health program.

 1986: Spousal rape

-After his wife Betty Disto left him in 1986, Heidnik was arrested again and charged with assault, indecent assault, spousal rape, and involuntary deviant sexual intercourse.
+After his wife left him in 1986, Heidnik was arrested again and charged with assault, indecent assault, spousal rape, and involuntary deviant sexual intercourse.

 1986–1987: Serial rape and murder

-On November 25, 1986, Heidnik abducted a woman named Josefina Rivera.
+On November 25, 1986, Heidnik abducted a 25-year-old woman named Josefina Rivera.
 By January 1987, he had kidnapped another four women, whom he held captive in a pit in the basement of his house at 3520 North Marshall Street in North Philadelphia.
 The captives were raped, beaten, and tortured.
+Heidnik was white, and all of his kidnapping and murder victims were black.
+Heidnik's lawyer Charles Peruto stated that Heidnik "was trying to enslave 10 girls to have a baby with all of them, and he was going to create a perfect race.
+He believed that the races, eventually—hundreds of years from now—would all be mixed and there would only be one race.
+And that’s when we would find peace.
+He believed [white people] should mix with black people and vice versa so we could get closer to a perfect race."

-One of the women, Sandra Lindsay, died of a combination of starvation, torture, and an untreated fever.
-Heidnik dismembered her body but had problems dealing with the arms and legs, so he put them in a freezer and labeled them "dog food."
+One of the women, 24-year-old Sandra Lindsay, died of a combination of starvation, torture, and an untreated fever.
+Heidnik dismembered her body, but had problems dealing with the arms and legs, so he put them in a freezer and labeled them "dog food."
 He cooked her ribs in an oven and boiled her head in a pot on the stove.
 Police officers came to his house after his neighbors complained that a nauseating odor was emanating from his residence, but they left the premises after Heidnik explained: "I'm cooking a roast.
 I fell asleep and it burnt."

 Several sources state that Heidnik ground up the flesh of Lindsay, mixed it with dog food, and fed it to his other victims.
 His defense attorney, Chuck Peruto, said that upon examination of a Cuisinart and other tools in his kitchen, they found no evidence of this.
 Peruto said that Heidnik made up the story to support the insanity defense.
 Peruto said that Heidnik started the rumor of cannibalism in public, and that there was no evidence of anyone eating human flesh.